-• Minimum Duration In seconds.
+• Minimum Duration In kilo seconds.
 TVP will only return visibility of bins open for longer than this value.
 In the DBOB, bins can be open for as short as one second (if the bin is at the edge of the Earth or Moon constraint).
 However, the short term observation scheduling system would never attempt to use such a bin.
-We suggest 1800 seconds as a reasonable value, which currently is the minimum exposure time.
+We suggest 1.8 kilo seconds as a reasonable value, which currently is the minimum exposure time.